reflectoring/reflectoring.github.io/_posts/2021-12-29-spring-resttemplate.md

 }

 ```
-As we can see the `CustomErrorHandler` class implements the `ResponseErrorHandler` interface.
+The `CustomErrorHandler` class implements the `ResponseErrorHandler` interface.
 It also uses an error POJO: `RestTemplateError` and a runtime exception class `RestServiceException`.

 We override two methods of the `ResponseErrorHandler` interface: `hasError()` and `handleError()`.
 The error handling logic is in the `handleError()` method.
 In this method, we are extracting the service path and error message from the error response body returned as a JSON with the Jackson ObjectMapper.